prana-magar/RenterProject/README.md

 ## REFERENCES
 * [Apps Developer Blog](http://www.appsdeveloperblog.com/encrypt-user-password-example-java/) - Used to create the encryption/decryption method
 * [DEV2QA](https://www.dev2qa.com/how-to-write-console-output-to-text-file-in-java/) - Used to write output to .txt file
+* [Geeks for Geeks](https://www.geeksforgeeks.org/check-email-address-valid-not-java/) - Used for email validation regex